API

 Example:

 formattedPriceis a user-facing string (localized).totalPriceis an integer in the lowest form of that currency (103600 = £1,036.00).subtotalis the price before any discounts are applied (129500 = £1,295.00).formattedSubtotalis the formatted string representation of the subtotal.discountcontains the discount information withamount(in lowest currency form),formattedAmount(localized string), andpercentage(discount percentage).priceBreakdownis a breakdown of the total price, including the price of the range, product, and any selections such as fabric or legs.
-This will sum to subtotal.
+This will sum to subtotal.- Each

 CURRENT_SKU